ericmoritz/arbeiter/README.md

     worker2:~/ $ python job.py &
     worker3:~/ $ python job.py &

-Now from a python prompt, you can push to work into the worker pool:
+Now from a python prompt, you can push work into the worker pool:

     localhost:~/ $ python
     >>> from job import job